truenas/documentation/content/SCALE/SCALETutorials/Apps/MinIOClustersSCALE.md

 Go to **Storage > Pools** and select the pool you want to place the dataset in.
 You can use an existing pool or create a new one.

-After creating the dataset, go to **System > Shell** and create the directory MinIO store sinformation the application uses.
+After creating the dataset, go to **System > Shell** and create the directory MinIO stores information the application uses.
 MinIO uses **/data** but allows users to replace this with the directory of their choice.
 Change to the */pool/dataset* directory and then use the `mkdir /mnt/data` command to create the **/data** directory.

 For a distributed configuration, repeat this on all system nodes in advance.